GoogleCloudPlatform/cloud-sql-proxy/README.md

 Note: `-instances` and `-instances_metadata` may be used at the same time but are not compatible with the `-fuse` flag.

-cloud_sql_proxy takes a few arguments to configure authentication:
+cloud_sql_proxy authentication can be configured in a few different ways.
+Those listed higher on the list will override options lower on the list:

 1. `credential_file` flag
 2. `token` flag